Darnall • Manor Castle • Park and Arbourthorne • Richmond

 As a resident of East Sheffield, this is your opportunity to say what you would like to see improved.

 Your LAC will be meeting to discuss how to go about turning its new community plan into actions that address local priorities.

-There’s now a Community Plan for South West Sheffield.
+There’s now a Community Plan for East Sheffield.
 This maps out the area’s priorities and how they will be tackled.

 You can read a summary of the plan online.

 You can read the full East Sheffield community plan online.